 This factsheet outlines the main areas of track refurbishment from minor repairs to full track reconstruction.
-In all cases UKA strongly recommends the appointment of a Sport and Play Construction Association (SAPCA) approved surfacing contractor (Track Division) and in the case of major refurbishment work the additional appointment of an independent SAPCA approved consultant (Track Division) to oversee key stages of the installation and sign off upon completion.
-For detail of approved contractors and consultants visit the supplier's section of the SAPCA website
+In all cases UKA strongly recommends the appointment of a Sport and Play Construction Association (SAPCA) approved surfacing contractor (Track Division) and in the case of major refurbishment work the additional appointment of an independent SAPCA approved consultant (Track Division) to develop a detailed tender specification, support the appointment of a contractor and oversee key stage quality inspections throughout the installation and sign off upon completion.
+For an up to date list of approved contractors and consultants email trackMark@uka.org.uk